createsafe/docker-musicbrainz-graphql/README.md

 ### 1. Get the database

-Download the sample DB: https://drive.google.com/open?id=1Mu9PAtzpsr1UNJtt3w0kltpURaR1MrwE
+If you don't want to pull down the full production dump, you can download the (sample db)[https://drive.google.com/open?id=1Mu9PAtzpsr1UNJtt3w0kltpURaR1MrwE].
+If you're using the full db export, skip to step 2.

-You cannot use the one from their website, as unfrotunately it's in a diff format from the actual db dumps (why?).
+You cannot use the sample from their website, as unfrotunately it's in a diff format from the full db dumps (why?).

 Once you've downloaded the DB and cloned this repo, put the sample db (mbdump-sample.tar.bz2) into the mbslave directory in the repo.